ARTbio/startbio/docs/Run-Galaxy/bare-galaxy.md

   - The Galaxy computing environment is automatically set up
   - the Galaxy web server is installed and static pages are built (this step specifically takes more and more time)
   - The Galaxy database (sqlight) is automatically upgraded to its latest structure/model
-  - Various tools are upgraded.
+  - The package manager Conda, which is heavily used by Galaxy to install its tools is installed.

   After 5-10 minutes, you should see the log stopping with: